Ricotta Cheese Mixture - Cheese Filling for Lasagna and other Italian Baked Dishes

 ricotta cheese mixture in a red bowl with a wooden spoon and some uncooked ziti noodles in the background

-This ricotta cheese mixture is perfect for using as a filling for all of your Italian baked dishes such as lasagna, baked ziti, manicotti, or stuffed shells.
+This ricotta cheese mixture is perfect for using as a filling for all of your Italian baked dishes such as three cheese lasagna, this cheesy lentil baked ziti, chickpea flour manicotti, or even ricotta dip.

-In fact, the recipe comes courtesy of my half-Italian father who is responsible for teaching me how to cook.
+In fact, the recipe comes courtesy of my half-Italian father who is responsible for teaching me how to use the right ratios and after testing dozens of lasagnas, I can tell you exactly why each ingredient matters!

 This mixture is so simple to make, yet it adds a tremendous amount of flavor to these dishes rather than just using plain ricotta.